benmccormick/benmccormick.github.io/pages/posts/how-jquery-works-an-introduction.md

 - It's no longer maintained with newer versions, but a few years ago Rob Flaherty created an annotated version of jQuery 1.6's source.
 You can see that [here][annotated]
 - Along the same lines: John Resig, jQuery's creator, recently went through his original jQuery library (a early ~1.0 version) and [annotated it with both code commentary and historical notes][resig].
 It's a great look inside the history of the library.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [post on the difference between Underscore and lodash][underscorevslodash].

 <div class="footnotes">